ryoe/ryoe.github.io/source/_posts/2016-06-01-fun-with-time-zones-in-rails.markdown

 ## Goal: Do not run certain rake tasks between 1am-7am Eastern

-We want an easy way to skip running certain tasks during certain hours of the day and be able to define those hours of the day using the time zone of our choice since that makes understanding easier for all involved.
+We want an easy way to skip running certain tasks during certain hours of the day.
+In addtion, we want to be able to define those hours of the day using the time zone of our choice so that it's easier to understand.
 Ideally, we'll be able to write a little helper class so we can do something like this in our rake tasks:

 ```ruby
 namespace :mydatasync do